 Low-cost negative pressure wound therapy in Cameroon

 Learning from our colleagues in Haiti, and addressing a need expressed by our colleagues in Cameroon, we built low-cost negative pressure wound therapy pumps which are now being used for clinical care by our partners in the Cameroon Baptist Convention Health Services hospitals.
 We are investigating the feasibility and clinical efficacy of using these devices in the Cameroonian context to help manage open fractures.
+Check out our separate webpage on our project Vacuum-Assisted wound Therapy Affordable for All (VATARA).

 The need for hand surgery in sub-Saharan Africa